Scientific Program

 Session Objectives:

-• Explore how cord blood–derived and other allogeneic platforms are enabling off-the-shelf cell therapies for transplantation and cancer treatment.
+• 1.
+From Discovery to Impact: Explore how cord blood–derived and other allogeneic platforms are enabling off-the-shelf cell therapies for transplantation and cancer treatment.

-• Examine innovative approaches such as exosome-based immunotherapies and engineered cell products to improve tumour targeting, safety, and cost-effectiveness.
+• 2.
+Building for Translation: Examine innovative approaches such as exosome-based immunotherapies and engineered cell products to improve tumour targeting, safety, and cost-effectiveness.

-• Understand how expanded and engineered cell platforms can enhance engraftment, immune recovery, and anti-tumour responses.
+• 3.
+Lessons from the Field: Understand how expanded and engineered cell platforms can enhance engraftment, immune recovery, and anti-tumour responses.

 Session Speakers